Student Financial Services

 How Your Parent Can Apply for a Federal Direct Parent PLUS Loan

 If your parent is planning to borrow through the Federal Direct Parent PLUS loan to help finance your education, have them view this step-by-step guide.
-Find out the particulars for this loan at Federal Loan Information and then have them begin the process of Applying for a PLUS Loan through the Federal Student Aid website.
+Learn more about this loan at Federal Loan Information and then have them begin the process of Applying for a PLUS Loan through the Federal Student Aid website.

 Learn More About Private Educational Loans